 It is not uncommon to find hateful comments online, highlighting how his bad manners should have prevented him from being considered “the best”.

 Secret recordings of his outbreaks were taken on tour buses and dressing rooms.
-Determined to document his bandleader’s controversial behavior, jazz pianist Lee Musiker adopted this peculiar (and slightly questionable) habit while touring with Rich in the Eighties.
+Determined to document his bandleader’s controversial behavior, jazz pianist Lee Musiker adopted this peculiar (and slightly questionable) habit while touring with Rich in the 80s.

 On top of employing tyranny with his band members, Buddy Rich often started brawls with his friend and rival Frank Sinatra.
 The two legendary jazz musicians would have kept a relationship of love and hate throughout their whole lives.
 The competition between the two was quite brutal, but their friendship would resist time.